 "Working to ensure the effective elimination or inactivation of pathogenic microorganisms that contamine the aliments"— UTN Project Leader

-As a result of the project, multifunctional bioprotectors for postharvest fruit preservation were developed based on microbial metabolites and bioactive compounds with antifungal, antibacterial, and antioxidant activity.
-Experimental trials conducted in Ecuador (UTN), Chile (UT), and Colombia (UdeA) demonstrated a significant reduction in microbial load and infection severity under both room temperature and refrigerated storage conditions.
+Multifunctional bioprotectants were developed for postharvest fruit preservation, formulated from microbial metabolites and bioactive compounds with antifungal, antibacterial, and antioxidant activity.
+Experimental trials conducted in Ecuador (UTN), Chile (UT), and Colombia (UdeA) demonstrated a significant reduction in microbial load and infection severity, both under ambient storage and refrigeration conditions.

-An extension of shelf life was observed, along with reduced biomass loss and maintenance of commercial attributes such as color, firmness, and soluble solids.
-No adverse effects were recorded on nutritional parameters such as vitamin C and acidity; in some cases, an increase in antioxidant capacity was observed.
-These results confirm the scientific and technical viability of the solution and support its scaling and transfer to the regional productive sector.
+An extension of shelf life was observed, along with lower biomass loss and the maintenance of commercial attributes such as color, firmness, and sweetness.
+No significant changes were recorded in nutritional parameters such as vitamin C and acidity; in some cases, an increase in antioxidant capacity was even observed.
+These results confirm the scientific and technical feasibility of the solution and support its potential for scaling up and transfer to the regional productive sector.